Nationalist Party (Malta): World War II and the postwar period (1939–64)

-The Nationalists received what could have been their coup de grâce during the War.
-Their association with Italy, the wartime enemy, antagonised them with the electorate, and their leader Enrico Mizzi (son of Fortunato) was first interned and then exiled to Uganda during the War along with other supporters of the Party.
-The Party did not even contest the 1945 elections for the Council of Government which for the first time raised the Labour Party from third-party status to that of a major party at the expense of the Constitutionals.
+The Nationalists received what could have been their coup de grâce during World War II.
+Their association with Italy, the wartime enemy, antagonised them with the electorate, and their leader Enrico Mizzi (son of Fortunato) was first interned and then exiled to Uganda during the war along with other supporters of the party.
+The party did not even contest the 1945 elections for the Maltese council of government, which, for the first time, raised the Labour Party from third-party status to that of a major party at the expense of the Constitutionals.

 Notwithstanding, the Nationalist Party survived and in its first major electoral test, the legislative elections of 1947, it managed to stay ahead of various splinters that had formed from people who did not want to be associated with the main party.
 In the following 1950 elections, a very damaging split occurred in the ranks of the governing Labour Party resulting in two parties: the Malta Labour Party (MLP) and the Malta Workers' Party (MWP).
 This helped the Nationalists become the largest party in the Legislative Assembly and form a minority government which, though short-lived, re-established the Nationalist Party as a major political party.
 Enrico Mizzi was sworn in as Prime Minister, but died after three months in December.

 Two subsequent elections were held in 1951 and 1953 where the Nationalists formed short-lived coalitions with the Malta Workers Party (which, over the years, eventually disintegrated).
 The Party lost the 1955 elections to Labour and the following years it led the campaign against the Labour Government's proposal for integration with Britain.
 Integration failed largely because Britain lost interest after the Suez fiasco and the constitution was again revoked in 1958 following massive disturbances over redundancies at the Malta Drydocks.